sschwindt/hydro-informatics/docs/source/troubleshooting/basement.rst

 .. figure:: ../img/npp-xdmf-replace.png
    :alt: bmy

-   :caption: Find the string results_aux.h5 in results.xdmf and remove the file directories.
+   Find the string results_aux.h5 in results.xdmf and remove the file directories.

 This issue is also discussed in the `BASEMENT User Forum <http://people.ee.ethz.ch/~basement/forum/viewtopic.php?id=5261>`__).